Make Congress Work Again!

 House: If the commission doesn’t recommend a bill in 10 months, any bill backed by 25 representatives (at least one from each party) can get fast-track treatment for a vote.

-Senate: If the commission doesn’t recommend a bill in 10 months, any bill supported by 10 senators (at least one from each party) can get fast-track treatment for a vote.
+Senate: If the commission doesn’t recommend a bill in 10 months, any bill supported by 10 senators (including at least two from each party) can get fast-track treatment for a vote.

 Oversight Board